Written by Beverley Lennon

 8. Learn how to master the art of calligraphy – DIY KL

 Note: DIY KL is now collaborating with spaces and cafes to conduct workshops.
-Please contact them directly for schedule and availability.
+Please contact them directly for schedule, availability and location of the specific workshops as these would vary.

 Although the guys at DIY KL are famous for their leathercraft workshops, these courses run on the pricey side, so you might as well pick their brains on mastering the art of calligraphy instead.
 For a small price of RM 85, you’ll leave with the know-how of perfecting those letters to ditch those boring texts forever!